Rortizri/Time-Series/README.md

 Gradient Descent is an iterative optimization algorithm to find the minimum of a function.
 Here that function is our Loss Function.

+Quantile regression models

+- Shows the relationship between a set of predictor (independent) variables and specific percentiles (or "quantiles") of a target (dependent) variable, most often the median.
+It has two main advantages over Ordinary Least Squares regression:
+Quantile regression makes no assumptions about the distribution of the target variable.
+Quantile regression tends to resist the influence of outlying observations.

 - 👀 I’m interested in Machine Learning, and Deep Learning for Economics.
 - 🌱 I’m currently learning Data Science.